Intraplate earthquake

-The term intraplate earthquake refers to a variety of earthquake that occurs within the interior of a tectonic plate; this stands in contrast to an interplate earthquake, which occurs at the boundary of a tectonic plate.
-Intraplate earthquakes are often called "intraslab earthquakes", especially when occurring in microplates.

-Intraplate earthquakes are relatively rare compared to the more familiar boundary-located interplate earthquakes.
-Structures far from plate boundaries tend to lack seismic retrofitting, so large intraplate earthquakes can inflict heavy damage.
-Examples of damaging intraplate earthquakes are the devastating Gujarat earthquake in 2001, the 2012 Indian Ocean earthquakes, the 2017 Puebla earthquake, the 1811–1812 earthquakes in New Madrid, Missouri, and the 1886 earthquake in Charleston, South Carolina.
+An intraplate earthquake occurs in the interior of a tectonic plate, in contrast to an interplate earthquake on the boundary of a tectonic plate.
+They are relatively rare compared to the more familiar interplate earthquakes.
+Buildings far from plate boundaries are rarely protected with seismic retrofitting, so large intraplate earthquakes can inflict heavy damage.
+Examples of damaging intraplate earthquakes are the devastating 2001 Gujarat earthquake, the 2011 Christchurch earthquake, the 2012 Indian Ocean earthquakes, the 2017 Puebla earthquake, the 1811–1812 New Madrid earthquakes, and the 1886 Charleston earthquake.
+An earthquake that occurs within a subducting plate is known as an intraslab earthquake.

-Fault zones within tectonic plates
+Description

-The surface of the Earth is made up of seven primary and eight secondary tectonic plates, plus dozens of tertiary microplates.
-The large plates move very slowly, owing to convection currents within the mantle below the crust.
-Because they do not all move in the same direction, plates often directly collide or move laterally along each other, a tectonic environment that makes earthquakes frequent.
-Relatively few earthquakes occur in intraplate environments; most occur on faults near plate margins.
+The Earth's crust is made up of seven primary and eight secondary tectonic plates, plus dozens of tertiary microplates.
+The large plates move very slowly on top of convection currents in the underlying mantle.
+Because they do not all move in the same direction, plates often directly collide or slide laterally along each other, a tectonic environment that makes interplate earthquakes frequent.

-By definition, intraplate earthquakes do not occur near plate boundaries, but along faults in the normally stable interior of plates.
-These earthquakes often occur at the location of ancient failed rifts, because such old structures may present a weakness in the crust where it can easily slip to accommodate regional tectonic strain.
+By contrast, relatively few earthquakes occur in intraplate environments away from plate junctures.
+These earthquakes often occur at the location of ancient failed rifts, partial fractures of existing plates, because they may leave a weakness in the crust vulnerable to regional tectonic strain.